Lotto America: 2017 revival

 Due to falling sales of Hot Lotto in the wake of the Hot Lotto fraud scandal, the game was discontinued and the final drawing was held on October 28, 2017.
 As a replacement, a new version of Lotto America became available on November 12, 2017; its first drawing was November 15, 2017.
 Lotto America is available wherever Hot Lotto was offered at the time of its final drawing, except New Hampshire.
-Lotto America is drawn on Monday, Wednesday and Saturday nights after 11 p.m.
-ET/10 p.m.
+Lotto America is drawn on Monday, Wednesday and Saturday nights before 10:15 p.m.
+ET/9:15 p.m.
 CT.

 For each $1 play, bettors choose five numbers from 1 through 52, and a "star ball" numbered from 1 through 10, or ask for terminal-generated numbers.
 For an additional $1 per play, the bettor can add the "All-Star Bonus" option, which multiplies non-jackpot prizes by 2, 3, 4, or 5.
 The minimum Lotto America jackpot is $2 million; however, the game's initial jackpot was $15 million; the 13 members chose to augment the jackpot with funds from Hot Lotto, whose final jackpot was not won.

 While Hot Lotto used a random number generator during most of its run (including the December 2010 drawing whose jackpot was "won" by Eddie Tipton, a MUSL employee), Lotto America is believed to be drawn in Tallahassee, Florida (even though the Florida Lottery does not offer the game), using physical ball machines and numbered balls; one machine draws the five main numbers while another is used to draw the "Star Ball".
 As of December 2018, none of the actual drawings have been made available to the viewing public; a computer-generated display of the drawings is shown on an unofficial website.
+This traditional draw setup is in stark contrast to Hungary’s Putto game, where draws take place every five minutes and results are displayed in real time.